noshitsherlock/umbraco-angular/README.md

 ```
 <a name="ie8"></a>
 ### IE8
-To make all this work in Internet Explorer 8 we need to use project called [xdomain](https://github.com/jpillora/xdomain).
+To make all this work in Internet Explorer 8 we need to use a project called [xdomain](https://github.com/jpillora/xdomain).
 A really awesome project that is a javascript CORS alternative and it is really easy to use.

 In the root of your umbraco installation put a file called proxy.html with the following content.
 In the master attribute put the host of the site calling the nodeapi service.